About the Upgrade Readiness App

 For more information on the Splunk Enterprise Python 3 release, see Python 3 migration with the Splunk platform.

 For more information on jQuery 3.5 support in Splunk software, see Overview of the jQuery 3.5 upgrade.

-The Upgrade Readiness App is a tool that assists you with your transition from Python 2 to Python 3, and to jQuery 3.5.
+The Upgrade Readiness App is a tool that assists you with your transition to Python 3 and jQuery 3.5, and upgrading your deployment to Splunk Enterprise 9.0.
 Even if your deployment passes all checks, you must still independently test your private and customized apps and add-ons for incompatibilities.

 What the Upgrade Readiness App scans for in the app default folders

-The Upgrade Readiness App checks app default folders for these things:
+The Upgrade Readiness App checks app default folders for the following issues:

 - Python 3 incompatible code in custom Mako templates.